Have you ever wondered why every ecommerce article begins with a section highlighting the importance of knowing your customers?

 It's also crucial to productively and practically use that data to your advantage.
 According to research, more than 4 in 10 teams fail to benefit from the ecommerce data.

 We have created this post to help you know the top 9 ways to collect and use customer data to grow your ecommerce business.
-After reading this post, you'd be able to harness your customer data in the best possible manner.
+After reading this post, you'll be able to harness your customer data in the best possible manner.
 So let's begin.

 What Is Customer Data/Ecommerce Analytics?